 Roosevelt Collection offers 23 different floor plans of 1- and 2-bedroom apartments.
 Several of the one-bedroom plans have an en suite bath and a separate powder room.
 Two-bedrooms have either one or two baths.

 Floor plans and a near real-time availability check can be accessed online.
-As of early November 2013 available 1-bedrooms rented from $1,760 and 2-bedrooms from $2,025.

 The apartments have a “soft loft” aesthetic, with high concrete ceilings, large windows and exposed pipes.